 Many other products and applications

 Should asbestos products be in good condition (undamaged) and undisturbed, then there is generally a low health risk.
 When asbestos is disturbed it releases fibres into the air where they can be inhaled or ingested.
 It is these fibres that are harmful.
-Many of the fibres will become trapped in the mucous membranes of the nose and throat where they can then be removed, but some may pass deep into the lungs, or, if swallowed, into the digestive tract.
-Once they are trapped in the body, the fibres can cause serious health problems, such as asbestosis, lung cancer and mesothelioma.
+If inhaled fibres may pass into the lungs, or, if swallowed, into the digestive tract.
+Once they are trapped in the body, the fibres can cause serious health problems, such as asbestosis, lung cancer and mesothelioma

 It should be recognised that every day thousands of people are at risk by working on buildings and dwellings where asbestos is still present.
 If the building is dated pre 2000, asbestos products could be present.
-If you are aware that asbestos is present in your bulding or business premises ten there is a legal requirement to either remove the asbestos or put in place a management plan to ensure that the asbestos is maintained in a safe state.
+If you are aware that asbestos is present in your building or business premises there is a legal requirement to put in place an asbestos management plan to ensure that the asbestos is maintained in a safe state

 For more information, please see the guidelines issued by the Health & Safety Authority.